-We added additional taxonomies to help organize the article content for users to search and filter content easily.
+Nowhere is the design flexibility more important than the article pages.
+With over 25 modular components for everything from videos to quizzes, StockX can tell unique stories that fit their brand goals.
+We also added additional taxonomies to help organize the article content for users to search and filter content easily.

-Instead of using the default WordPress search tool, we used the search indexing platform, Algolia.
-As blog content is updated it automatically updates the search index for the blog.
+Instead of using the default WordPress search, we are using the search platform Algolia.
+As content is updated it automatically updates the search index for the blog.
 This allows for the blog content to be searched anywhere on stockx.com.

-We successfully migrated over 3,500 articles, matching the new taxonomies and new format of the blog, all without disrupting their normal business flow.
+We successfully migrated over 9,000 articles, matching the new taxonomies and new format of the site, all without disrupting their normal business flow.